chenxing3/Waveman/README.md

 ## Introduction

-*Waveman* is pipeline to identify bat species for audio file.
+*Waveman* is pipeline to identify bat species for audio files.

-It is based on deep learning method and is written using Python3(64-bit), which tested in Windows 7/10, Linux, and Mac OS.
+It is based on Deep Learning method and is written using Python3(64-bit).
+It was tested in Windows 7/10, Linux, and Mac OS.
-Not support Python2 and Python3(32-bit) since some problems ocourred when we installed packages librosa or tensorflow.
+Not support Python2 and Python3(32-bit) since some problems ocourred when we installed the package librosa.

-Here, we summarize how to setup this software package and run the scripts on a small dataset, which contend 10 audio files with format of wav.
+Here, we summarize how to setup this software package and run the scripts on a small dataset with 10 recordings.

 ## Citation

 Xing Chen, Jun Zhao, Yan-hua Chen, Wei Zhou, Alice C. Hughes.
-(In press) Automatic standardized processing and identification of tropical bat calls using deep learning approaches.
+(2020) Automatic standardized processing and identification of tropical bat calls using deep learning approaches.
+Biological Conservation.

 ## Parts